veeral-patel/how-to-secure-anything/README.md

 - [Time Based Security](https://www.amazon.com/Time-Based-Security-Winn-Schwartau/dp/0962870048) - [my notes](time-based-security.md).
 Wasn't information dense.
 - "Engineering Information Security" (by Jacobs) - Mostly contains general security content, not content on security engineering.
 Only the systems engineering chapter felt new.
+- "The Craft of System Security" (by Smith and Marchesini) - Also mostly general security content

 ### Haven't read yet